-Objective 1.54 Levels of Service Standards:
+Objective 1.5 Levels of Service:

-Wellington's The Village shall implement a concurrency management system, based on adopted level of service standards, to ensures that adequate facility capacity is available to serve new development.-Wellington shall administer the following level of service standards by public facility.
+Wellington's concurrency management system, based on adopted level of service standards, ensures that adequate facility capacity is available to serve new development.
 All Levels of Service shall be consistent with the Work Plan.

-Policy 1.54.1 - Wellington shall enforce the following level of service standards within the portion of the Acme Improvement District service area that is within the urban service boundary:
+Policy 1.5.1 Wellington shall enforce the following level of service standards within the portion of the Acme Improvement District service area that is within the urban service boundary:

-Potable: The Village shall administer the level of service standard for potable water within the 10-year Water Supply Facilities Work Plan, adopted by reference, as amended, and consistent with applicable federal, state and Palm Beach County regulations.
-In accordance with the State of Florida's 2005 legislative requirement, Wellington has created a 10-year Water Supply Facilities Work Plan (Work Plan) to be included as a part of the Comprehensive Plan.
+Potable: In accordance with the State of Florida's 2005 legislative requirement, Wellington has created a 10-year Water Supply Facilities Work Plan (Work Plan) to be included as a part of the Comprehensive Plan.
 The Work Plan is included as a sub-element of the Infrastructure Element.
 The Work Plan identifies sources of traditional and alternative water supply projects and conservation and reuse programs as well as financial planning, facilities master planning, permitting, and efforts in coordinating in multi-jurisdictional projects.
 Potable water level of service is detailed within the Work Plan.
 The Work Plan addresses the following guidelines, goals, objectives and policies: